 save-rktd function first checks if the data structure is serializable and returns an error if it is not.2 The

 with-output-to-file function handles opening and closing a port to the file.
 While the port is open, the anonymous function (specified with

 (lambda)) indicates that the data should first be serialized and then written to the output port.
-The default argument
+The keyword argument

 #:exists is set to

 'replace because overwriting the existing file is familiar to me from

 read-rktd, a port is opened and closed with

 with-input-from-file and the anonymous function first reads the file and then deserializes the data.
 The